 No they won’t be cooked through as of yet but not to worry, they will when you pressure cook them.

-Your lemon chicken Instant Pot recipe is complete!
+Lemon chicken Instant Pot recipe

 So quick and easy right?
 The chicken turns golden brown and perfectly seasoned in under 30 minutes which is great.